 Anita Negri is the president of the oikos Executive Board since 2014.
 She studied at Maastricht University where she joined oikos and became passionate about its mission.

-Since her election, she has worked on several initiatives within oikos, and attempts to change education in her daily activities whilst inspiring others to join our journey.
-Whilst attending conferences and speaking to numerous experts in the field, Anita has likewise brought the need to change education to several platforms.
-She has been capable to collect challenges that we face in changing education for a more sustainable future.
+Since her election, she has worked on several initiatives, and attempts to change education in her daily activities whilst inspiring others to join our journey.
+Whilst attending conferences and speaking to numerous experts in the field, Anita has likewise brought youth voices to several platforms.

 Christoph studies Economics in the masterprogram at the WU Vienna.
 There he also joined the local chapter of oikos in the year 2014 and then became a board member.
 His desire to change the society and working with people, who have the same goal, was his main motivation for this step.
 Furthermore to work in a organisation, where are so many different cultures involved and all of them try to make the world a better place, inspires him everyday.
 This is also reflected in his studies, as his main focus is Game Theory and treaties between countries, like TTIP.
 To make the everydays life more sustainable, he strongly believes that there needs to be a change in the education system.
 Because education is the basic for everything one does in his or her life.
 Therefore he looks forward to make a step in the right direction with the FutureLab.
 Another important fact about him is that, he loves to sing and play his guitar, a Gibson Les Paul.

 Adriana is the Program Manager of oikos.
-She has several years of professional experience in five continents in both private (PwC, Euler Hermes, Interaction Times) and non-profit sector organizations (The Global Fund, AIESEC, and several associations).
-She holds a bachelor’s degree in International Relations from FAAP in Sao Paulo, Brazil, and an International Organization MBA from University of Geneva, which strongly emphasized CSR, PPP, resource mobilization, and performance enhancement of international organizations.
-She is also completing a certified Coaching Training at Newfield Network USA.
+She has several years of professional experience in five continents in both private and non-profit sector organizations.
+She holds a bachelor’s degree in International Relations from FAAP in São Paulo, Brazil, and an International Organization MBA from University of Geneva, Switzerland.
+She is also completed a certified Coaching Training at Newfield Network USA and leads the oikos Leadership Programme.
 She is passionate about empowering and developing young leaders to create sustainable solutions to the world.

 The 2015 oikos FutureLab took place on 26 – 28 October (Monday - Wednesday) in the Pfalzkeller in St. Gallen.
 Its main aim was to create action plans to implement sustainable and relevant education systems, by involving representatives from all parties with an interest in management and economics education.
 It is, specifically, intended to facilitate the design of learning experiences that are more effective at preparing change agents to address the challenges of the 21st century.
 This signifies the embedding of sustainability and social perspectives in management and economics education and integrating pluralistic teaching methods.